derkork/godot-statecharts/manual/manual.md

 ### States

-States can be either active or inactive.
+States are the building blocks from which you build your state charts.
+A state can be either active or inactive.
 On start the root state of the state chart will be activated.
 When a state has child states, one or more of these child states will be activated as well.
 States provide a range of signals which you can use to react to state changes or to execute code while the state is active.
 The following signals are available:

 - `state_entered()` - this signal is emitted when the state is entered.
 - `state_exited()` - this signal is emitted when the state is exited.